montyz/nlp-12-14-2016/README.md

 - `docker build -t nlp-12-14-2016 .`

-Or just pull from docker hub:

-- `docker pull monty0/nlp-12-14-2016`

 And then to run it on port 8888:

 - `docker run -p 8888:8888 -i -t nlp-12-14-2016`